robertfmurdock/testmints/README.md

 Those now live in the [JsMints repo!](https://github.com/robertfmurdock/jsmints), under new version numbers.
 Those were never really intended to be part of the testmints multiplatform suite, so it made sense to give them their own home.

+## But wait!
+There's more!

+If you like the testmints lifecycle, you may also benefit from testmints lifecycle logging!
+There's now a Gradle plugin that will configure logging for each stage of your test - "setup start", "setup end", etc.

+Why would you want that?
+Well, figuring out what's not working in a test is sometimes less obvious than we'd like.
+With log messages indicating where things went wrong, you can more clearly see when what you *thought* was a `exercise` problem actually is a `setup` problem.

+For more information, see the [readme](plugins/mint-logs-plugin/README.md).

 ## Acknowledgements

 Logo courtesy of Abs King!